mfthomps/Labtainers/google/README.txt

 In the following command examples, use "ps1" instead of "sh" when using PowerShell.

 Once logged into the Google Cloud, run the create_vm.sh (or create_vm.ps1 for windows) script, passing in a user ID.
-The ID can be any name, e.g.,
+The ID can be any name without special characters, e.g.,
     ./create_vm.sh myname

 One Linux/Mac, you will be prompted for an ssh passphase, leave it blank.
 On Windows, ignore the warnings